Loop-Hive/ScheduleX/README.md

 ### 📩 Need Help?

+- While making Issues or PR's, Please Tag the maintainers using @anisharma07 or @Irtesaam to get faster response
-For issues or suggestions, create a GitHub issue or join our Discord community: [https://discord.gg/s8MbexBPjq](https://discord.gg/s8MbexBPjq)
+- For issues or suggestions, create a GitHub issue or join our Discord community: [https://discord.gg/s8MbexBPjq](https://discord.gg/s8MbexBPjq)

 <p align="center">
   ✨ <strong>Vibe • Coding • Imaginations</strong> ✨